Star (sport badge): International

 The first international team to add stars was Brazil.
 Their badge now features five stars.

 Brazil had two stars above their badge in 1968.
 It was used briefly (friendly matches only) and then removed.
 After winning their third World Cup in 1970, three stars were officially added and Italy did likewise in 1982.
 Germany added three in 1996, one in each of the German flag's colours.
 All world champions have since followed suit.
-Brazil, Italy, and Germany have since added more stars, after they won later tournaments, while Argentina are the most recent nation to add a star, commemorating their 2022 triumph less than an hour after victory in the Final.
+Brazil, Italy, and Germany have since added more stars, after they won later tournaments, while Spain are the most recent nation to add a star, after beating Argentina in 2026.

 Uruguay display four stars, including their triumphs in the 1924 and 1928 Olympics, which are regarded as FIFA amateur world championships by the governing body.
 The 1924 FIFA Congress ruled, "on condition that the Olympic Football Tournament takes place in accordance with the Regulations of FIFA, the latter shall recognize this as a world football championship", and the 1924 and 1928 championships are regarded as equivalent to World Cups in the 1984 Official History of FIFA.

 In the equipment regulations for FIFA competitions, section 16.1 states, "Those Member Associations that have won one or more of the previous editions of the FIFA World Cup or the FIFA Women's World Cup may display on the Playing Equipment used by their first men's or women's representative teams a five-pointed star, or other symbol as instructed by FIFA, per edition of the FIFA World Cup (men's shirt) or FIFA Women's World Cup (women's shirt) won by the Member Association."
 The form of symbol is now specified, the accompanying illustrative example depicts a gold star.

 Some national teams, especially ones in Africa, wear stars for winning continental competitions.
 For example, Egypt has seven stars above their badge for their seven Africa Cup of Nations wins, but these stars can only be worn during continental competitions, not FIFA competitions.